usaee/CSE310/Module2/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
 Tools:
 * Microsoft Visual Studio 2022
 * C++ Programming Language

-{Describe the programming language that you used and any libraries.}
-The programming language used for this project is C++.
 For this project I am only using the standard C++ library.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [BogoToBogo](https://www.bogotobogo.com/cplusplus/libraries.php)
 * [w3schools](https://www.w3schools.com/CPP/default.asp)
 * [tutorialspoint](https://www.tutorialspoint.com/cplusplus/index.htm)